MINI. MAX. ADVENTURE.

 KILBRONEY~ROSTREVOR ROAD (heading towards Hilltown)

-Shoe cleaned and just ten minutes drive later, I knew this route was a great decision.
-On top of the sun staying out for a little longer than it had done all weekend, I spotted in the wing mirror this epic view as the road swept down to the bay at Rostrevor.
+Shoe cleaned and just ten minutes drive later, we knew this route was a great decision.
+On top of the sun staying out for a little longer than it had done all weekend, we spotted in the wing mirror this epic view as the road swept down to the bay at Rostrevor.

 Naturally we had to turn round for some cliché vista shots.
 NI Explorer to be the next Top Gear presenter?
 No, me neither :)